 They may also order tests, such as a breath test to check for H. pylori.
 Once they find the underlying cause of the burning sensation in the stomach, they can recommend treatment.

+Some of these medications may also have different brand names.
 A person with an H. pylori infection will need antibiotics.

 Taking the following steps may help reduce and prevent a feeling of burning in the stomach:

 In people with food intolerances, GERD, or less frequent acid reflux, certain foods may trigger or worsen symptoms.
 A food journal can help someone identify trigger foods.
 Make a note of every meal and snack, and record when symptoms appear.